sleak-lbl/weekly-emails/items/curtailment.md

-### NERSC Operations Continue to Be Minimally Impacted by Shelter in Place
+### NERSC Operations Continue, with Minimal Shelter-in-Place Impacts

 Alameda County, California, where NERSC is located, remains under a shelter-in-place order.